carpentries-incubator/lesson-gpu-programming/_episodes/03-numba.md

 > > ~~~
 > > {: .output}
 > >
-> > Wow, that is slow!
-So much slower than find_all_primes_cpu.
-Clearly, we have not given the GPU enough work to do, the overhead is a lot larger than the
+> > As you may have noticed, `find_all_primes_cpu_and_gpu` is much slower than the original `find_all_primes_cpu`.
-> > workload.
+> > The reason is that the overhead of calling the GPU, and transferring data to and from it, for each number of the sequence is too large.
+> > To be efficient the GPU needs enough work to keep all of its cores busy.
 > {: .solution}
 {: .challenge}